 Power sector respondents were asked about their company's situation during the first compliance phase of the national carbon market regarding allowance allocation.
-Almost half suggested that they would have allowances surplus to their compliance needs.
-It is worth noting, however, that this represents just a small subset of views in the power generation sector, 125 responses, considering that over two thousand companies are involved in the first compliance period.
+Almost half suggested that they would have allowances surplus to their compliance needs (up from 25% in last year's survey).